This post is based on Josefin Graebe's session from On Deck Chief of Staff

 Principle #2: Structure Follows Strategy

 Building an operating model starts with defining strategy.
-This is because an operating model, and the systems that comprise it, must first and foremost be valuable.
-Their purpose is to serve a higher end—namely, the strategic success of the company.
+An operating model for your team, and the systems that comprise it, must serve a higher end—namely, the strategic success of the company.

 The structure of your organization and the design of the systems you implement will then follow from your strategic goals.
 Bridging that gap entails defining strategy, embedding strategic priorities in the org structure, and mapping talent so that you can help align high-performing talent with their areas of highest leverage.